lorenzofelletti/space_networks_resources/virtualbricks_wsl.md

   - `cp vde_switch /home/USERNAME/mydtnlab`
   - *Note:* it is important that the directory is inside `/home/USERNAME/` (or at least `/home/`, if you really need it), otherwise the procedure does *not* work (for some reason)
 - Assign the *execution* right to the file by running `sudo chmod +x /home/USERNAME/mydtnlab/vde_switch`
-- Run `sudo useradd USERNAME kvm`.
+- Run `sudo adduser USERNAME kvm`.

 ### Vde_switch Execution Automation
 At this point you have three options to handle the `vde_switch` execution: